uttori/uttori-audio-wave/README.md

 # Uttori AudioWAV

 Utility for reading, parsing and basic encoding for Waveform Audio File Format (WAVE / WAV) files.
+Check out [the demo](https://uttori.github.io/uttori-audio-wave/) to explore the chunks for a given WAV file in the browser.

 AudioWAV supports parsing the following WAVE chunks: